unitedstates/python-us/README.rst

 Your contributions are welcomed!

-State data is stored in an SQLite database, *data.db*, and pickled using the *build.py* script.
-If you modify *data.db*, please be sure to run the build script before submitting a pull request.

-Any changes other than additions to *data.db* should come with appropriate tests in *test.py*.
+Any changes other than modifications to the state metadata housed in *data.py* should come with appropriate tests in *test.py*.
 Also check to see if the *states* CLI script should be modified to accommodate your change.

 Changelog